THE CAVE OF IDEAS

-“A caravan is a cocoon which protects disorders of all kinds (the money, the time but a frail enough cocoon to remind us that we remain at the mercy of the aforementioned disorders.
+“A caravan is a cocoon which protects from malfunctions of all kinds (money, time, weather) but a cocoon that is frail enough to remind us that we remain at the mercy of the aforementioned malfunctions.

-It is to remain wheels on earth, in contact with nature, with the seasons which infiltrate, summer and winter alike, up to the inside.
-It is to want to live with the warmth, the cold, the rain, the noise.
+It is a way to keep our wheels on earth, in contact with nature, with the seasons that seep in, summer and winter alike.
+It is our will to live with the warmth, the cold, the rain, the noise.

-It is also a way to assert its identity.
-To Aubervilliers or on roads, we are recognizable.
+It is also a way to assert our identity.
+In Aubervilliers or on the road, we are recognizable.

-It is not a question of offering the show of a “Bohemian life” or I do not know which other pouncing cliché, it is a question of living ” in human scale”.
-I was able to experience close sensations in a very different context of tour, in Japan, where everything is designed so that the living space is at hand, where everything has its reason, in a kind of esthetics of the minimum.
+It is not a matter of offering the show of a “Bohemian life”, or any other pouncing cliché, it is a matter of living ” in human scale”.
+I was able to experience a close feeling in a very different context of tour, in Japan, where everything is designed so that the living space is reachable by hand, where everything has its purpose, in a kind of minimalist esthetics.

-To live with horses that’s it, it is in a way to live on Earth without losing sight of it, it is simply to adapt itself to the nature, to the immediate environment that she proposes, it is to refuse to ignore it by not living in disinfected bubbles air-conditioned in constant temperature.
+That’s what living with horses is about, living on Earth without losing sight of it, it’s simply about adapting yourself to nature, to the immediate environment it offers, it’s about refusing to ignore it by not living in ascepticised, air-conditioned bubbles with a constant temperature.

-If living in a caravan all year is doubtless a discomfort for the greater part, it favors for me a rhythm in agreement with the life.
-Certain discomfort is necessary as well to live than to create.
+If living in a caravan all year long is doubtlessly uncomfortable for the greater part, it gives me a pace that’s in agreement with life.
+A certain discomfort is necessary as well, in order to live and in order to create as well.
 The body needs it.
-Need to be cold or to be hot.
-Or if it is of the discomfort, at least a different shape of well-being, more physically in sync with the nature.
+It needs to get cold and to get hot.
+Or, if it isn’t discomfort, at least a different kind of well-being, more physically in sync with nature.

-The quest of the comfort is in reality only slow and insidious one separation, apparently painless, from the nature.
+The quest for comfort is really just a slow and insidious break-up, seemingly painless, with nature.

-Bartabas, extract from Manifeste pour la vie d’artiste
+Bartabas, in Manifeste pour la vie d’artiste, Editions Autrement, 2012